Sherlock2019/assignment-bs/Docker/userguide.md

+# How to deploy our ETH price Gas tracker  FE and BE on Docker Containers

 # Step 1:
 Create a Dockerfile The Dockerfile specifies the environment in which your app will run.
 It defines what operating system will be used, what software packages will be installed, and what commands will be run.
 Here's a basic example of a Dockerfile for a Node.js application: